nerdpanda-ir/laravel-link-shortener/README.md

     nerdpanda
 ```
-after you can see administrator panel and then you can define roles and after assign to users !!!
+after you see administrator panel and then you can define roles and after assign to users !!!

 ### Mady by :
+- **PHP**
 - **Laravel**
 - **Laravel Package Development**
 - **MySql**